 Area Criteria Description Safer Barnet Does it support the reduction of ASB, crime and re- offending in Barnet?
 Outcomes Engagement Does the initiative enable community & citizen engagement and support local solution development & responsibility?
 Early intervention and prevention Does the initiative deliver interventions that deter people from committing crime or diverts people from progressing through the criminal justice system?
 Partnership Does the initiative promote and enable partnership/multi-agency working?
-Delivery Ease How straightforward is the initiative to set-up?
-Precedence Is there any precedence for this initiative in Barnet and is it feasible?
+Deliver Ease How straightforward is the initiative to set-up?
+Delivery Precedence Is there any precedence for this initiative in Barnet and is it feasible?
+Political alignment Is the initiative acceptable to members?
+Alignment to MOPAC funding priorities Does the initiative support MOPAC criteria for partnership funding - (good evidence, clear outcomes, innovative incentivisation models, alignment with priorities) Finance Sustainable Is the initiative affordable, sustainable, cost effective and delivers outcomes for investment?
+Budgetary alignment Does the initiative support the development of more aligned budgets?